STAT540-UBC-2023/analysis-assignment-cindyzhangxy/analysis_assignment.md

 - Hint: Consider using ‘cluster_rows=TRUE’ in `pheatmap()`.

+The infection Status (labeled as “infected”) appears to have the strongest correlation with the clusters in gene expression data.All the clusters seem to be composed mostly of

 C. There is a sample whose expression values do not correlate as highly with other samples of the same `hpi`, and in general.
 Identify this sample by its ID.
 (1 pt)

+\*\* SRR1346028 \*\*

 ### Question 7: Construct linear model for Differential expression analysis (4 POINTS)